 The compensation committee, whose members are presently Messrs.
-Podell, chairman, and Beinstein, and Ms. Sharpe, met 13 times in 2014.
+Podell, chairman, and Arkin, and Ms. Sharpe, met 9 times in 2015.
+Mr. Arkin replaced Mr. Beinstein as a member of the Compensation Committee in May 2016.
 The committee is governed by a written charter.
 The compensation committee is responsible for risks relating to employment policies and the Company's compensation and benefits systems.
 To aid the compensation committee with its responsibilities, the compensation committee retains an independent consultant, as necessary, to understand the implications of compensation decisions being made.
 See "Compensation Discussion and Analysis" for a discussion of the consulting services provided to the compensation committee by GK Partners.
 The compensation committee has assessed the independence of GK Partners pursuant to Securities and Exchange Commission and New York Stock Exchange rules and concluded that GK Partners' work for the compensation committee does not raise any conflict of interest.
 The compensation committee reviews, approves and administers management compensation and executive compensation plans.
-The compensation committee also administers the Company's 1998 Long-Term Incentive Plan, the Amended and Restated 1999 Long-Term Incentive Plan (the "1999 Plan") and the Senior Executive Incentive Compensation Plan (the "Bonus Plan") and the 2014 Management Incentive Plan (the "2014 Plan").
+The compensation committee also administers the Company's 1998 Long-Term Incentive Plan, the Amended and Restated 1999 Long-Term Incentive Plan (the "1999 Plan") and the 2014 Management Incentive Plan (the "2014 Plan").
 See "Compensation Discussion and Analysis."
-In March 2009, the compensation committee the authority to grant compensation to executive officers that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue Code.
+In March 2009, the compensation committee formed a Performance-Based Compensation Subcommittee (the "Subcommittee"), consisting of Messrs.
+Arkin and Podell, and delegated to the Subcommittee the authority to grant compensation to executive officers that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue Code.
 The Subcommittee administers the participation of named executive officers in the Bonus Plan, the 1999 Plan and the 2014 Plan.

 The corporate governance and nominating committee, whose members are presently Ms. Sharpe, chair, and Messrs.
-Arkin and Beinstein, met three times in 2014.
+Arkin and Beinstein, met twice in 2015.
 The committee is governed by a written charter.
 This committee is responsible for the oversight of risks relating to the management and board succession planning.
 The committee assists the board of directors in identifying individuals qualified to become board members and recommends to the board the nominees for election as directors at the next annual meeting of stockholders, develops and recommends to the board the corporate governance guidelines applicable to the Company, and oversees the evaluation of the board and management.
 In recommending candidates for the board, the committee takes into consideration applicable to independence criteria and the following criteria established by the board in the Company's corporate governance guidelines: